Requirements for your business records

 The Tax and Customs Administration imposes requirements on the records you keep.
 The following must be included:

 How long do you have to keep your records?
+For data on immovable property and rights to immovable property, the retention period is at least 10 years.
 The retention period for the basic data of your business administration is at least 7 years.
 The basic data includes at a minimum:

 - accounts receivable and accounts payable